 Your toddler suddenly screams when you turn on the vacuum cleaner.
 What's up?
 It's not unusual for a toddler to be afraid of dogs, the dark, or loud noises, even from a familiar object.
 Comfort them, but let them know you're not afraid.
 Giving them a toy vacuum cleaner also may ease their fear.

 Picking up objects and seeing how they can be combined is a favorite pastime at this age.
 If your toddler can make a tower with 2 cubes, have them try making something with large building blocks of different shapes.

 May say up to 10 words

 Your baby soaks up everything you say, so now's a good time to give up baby talk.
-Point to objects -- at home, outside, in books -- and say their correct names so she learns them.
-By 18 months, she should say about 10 words.
+Point to objects -- at home, outside, in books -- and say their correct names so they learn them.
+By 18 months, they should say about 10 words.